zena123/thesaurus/README.md

         - word: The word to retrieve transitive synonyms for.

 ### Description
-- Data structures used: Undirected unweighted gragh implemented using adjacency list
+- Data structures used: Undirected unweighted graph implemented using adjacency list
-- Algorithm used: Depth First Search (DFS) is used to  implement a transitive rule diven a word
+- Algorithm used: Depth First Search (DFS) is used to  implement a transitive rule given a word